bgola/supercollider-interserver-bus/README.md

 This is a work in progress.
 And needless to say, very experimental.

+This plugin provides two UGens: `ISIn.ar` and `ISOut.ar`.
+Together with `ISBus` you can write and read from busses that are in shared memory, allowing multiple `scsynth` servers running on the same machine to send audio signals to each other.

 ## Example

 New version with ISNdef, a convinience to create an ndef on a special blockSize=1 server and mirroring its parameters in a local ndef: